nuwbie-11/DataAnalytics101/automobile-dataset/readme.md

 # Automobiles

 ### About Dataset
-- `Automobile.csv` is the main [source](https://www.kaggle.com/datasets/tawfikelmetwally/automobile-dataset) of the data
+- `Automobile.csv` is the main source of the data that i've got from [kaggle](https://www.kaggle.com/datasets/tawfikelmetwally/automobile-dataset)
 - `Processed Automobile.csv` is processed from the main data. its include new Column 'Class' ( Bad / Good Cars ) and 'Manufacturer'